Chemeketa Community College: History

-Academics
+Academics and facilities

-In the early 21st century, Chemeketa offers Associate of Applied Science degrees and certificates in more than 90 professional-technical programs, as well as Associate of Arts Oregon Transfer Degrees, Associate of Applied Science, Associate of Science, Associate of Science-Oregon Transfer Business, Associate of Science-Oregon Transfer Computer Science, and an Associate of General Studies degrees.
+In the early 21st century, Chemeketa offers Associate of Applied Science degrees and certificates in more than 90 professional-technical programs, as well as Associate of Arts Oregon Transfer Degrees, Associate of Applied Science, Associate of Science, Associate of Science - Oregon Transfer Business, Associate of Science - Oregon Transfer Computer Science, and Associate of General Studies degrees.

+The Chemeketa Cooperative Regional Library Service offices are located at the Salem campus.

+The Gretchen Schuette Art Gallery is located on the Salem campus.
+It was named after former Chemeketa president Gretchen Schuette, who donated to the college to "create a sustaining foundation for the arts."
+The gallery has several shows per year, and frequently holds shows for student or faculty and staff artworks.

+Chemeketa's sports teams use the name "Chemeketa Storm."
+The Salem campus also has a baseball field which has been used as a home field by locally-based teams, including the Salem Senators and the Marion Berries.
+The Salem Sabres have also played their home games at Chemeketa.

-The Northwest Wine Studies Center in Eolanear Roseburg includes a working vineyard.
-This is the site of the college's winemaking and vineyard management programs.
-This program was the first of its kind in Oregon and was developed because of the growth of the Willamette Valley as the center of wine industry.
+The campus in Eola, near West Salem, houses the Northwest Wine Studies Center.
+Opened in 2003, the Center is the site of the college's winemaking and vineyard management programs and includes a working vineyard.
+This program was the first of its kind in Oregon and was developed because of the growth of the Willamette Valley as a center of wine industry.
+The Northwest Wine Studies Center is located in the Eola-Amity Hills AVA, a sub-region of the Willamette Valley AVA.